fstromback/mymake/README.md

 - `project`: defined when a project file is evaluated in the project-context.
 - `windows`: Defined when running on a windows system, expected to be using `cl.exe` as the compiler.
 - `unix`: Defined when running on an unix system, or when running in MinGW.
+- `reproducible`: Enables reproducible builds on Linux by turning of relative paths, and adding the `-ffile-prefix-map` flag to the compile commands.
+This may not be enough if you have added custom compilation commands.
+This generally worsens debugging experience a bit as full paths are not stored in the debug information.

 ## Wildcard patterns in mymake